mpv-player/mpv/DOCS/man/af.rst

     once for every audio stream.

     ``<volumedb>``
-        Sets the desired gain in dB for all channels in the stream from -200dB to +60dB, where -200dB mutes the sound completely and +60dB equals a gain of 1000 (default: 0).
+        Sets the desired gain in dB for all channels in the stream from -200 dB to +60 dB, where -200 dB mutes the sound completely and +60 dB equals a gain of 1000 (default: 0).
     ``replaygain-track``
         Adjust volume gain according to the track-gain replaygain value stored